TylerPollard410/TylerPollard410.github.io/_pages/home.md

     excerpt: "Learn more about my journey from engineering to statistics."
     url: "/about"
     icon: "fas fa-user-graduate"
-feature_row2:
-  - title: "Placeholder 1"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
-  - title: "Placeholder 2"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
-  - title: "Placeholder 3"
-    excerpt: "This is some sample content that goes here with **Markdown** formatting."
 ---

 {% include feature_row id="intro" type="center" %}